News

 Organizing committee

-General chair: Danny Dig, JetBrains Research & University of Colorado Boulder
+Program co-chair: Danny Dig, University of Colorado Boulder & JetBrains Research

 - Goran Piskachev, Amazon Web Services